cryzix59/Logskills_Terraform_Azure/README.md

 ## Third Step : deployment
 After, you can run terraform apply
 All ressources will be created by Terraform without actions

+## Automation with Ansible
+The project is automatized by Ansible.
+Please visit : https://github.com/etienneplagnieux/Logskills_Ansible